Teachers

 Sarah has taught both privately and in group settings and has experience teaching students from ages 4 to 80+.
 She grew up with the Suzuki method, and utilizes some of the philosophy in her teaching.

-Sarah has performed on piano, violin, and viola in a variety of ensembles, including symphony orchestra, pit orchestra, string chamber ensembles, and choir.
+Sarah has performed on viola, violin, and piano in a variety of ensembles, including symphony orchestra, pit orchestra, string chamber ensembles, and choir.
 She has been a repeat guest soloist with the Bemidji Symphony Orchestra on viola, and was a finalist at the American Viola Society Collegiate Solo Competition in 2018.
-Despite her performances on viola, her true passion is accompanying and she spent her last couple years at university accompanying the viola studio on piano.
-Though she has primarily worked as an accompanist with string players, she has also accompanied vocalists and choirs.
+She has also worked as a collaborative pianist, primarily with string players, though has also accompanied vocalists and choirs.

-In her free time, Sarah enjoys going on long walks with her spouse, tending to her plants, and drawing.
+In her free time, Sarah enjoys going hiking, tending to her plants, reading, and painting.

 Luke de Villiers is a Baritone from Hamilton, Ohio pursuing a Bachelor of Music in Music Therapy at The University of Dayton.
 He studies voice with Dr. David Sievers and has studied piano with John Benjamin.
 At UD Luke has been a member of Opera Workshop and University Chorale.
 He portrayed the role of “Aeneas” in the highly praised production of Dido and Aeneas in Spring of 2023.
 Previously, Luke attended Miami University and was a member of the Miami University Men’s Glee Club under the direction of Dr. Jeremy Jones.
 He performed with The Glee Club at multiple conferences including ACDA and NCCO, and also performed internationally in Italy.
 He served as the group’s Choral Librarian during this time.
 Luke was also a member of the acapella group “The Cheezies” and served as Vice President and President.